Optimal boundary control for the Cahn-Hilliard-Navier-Stokes Equations: Introduction

 \section{Introduction}

 Optimal control problems for fluid flows have been a topic of interest for experimenters and designers for many decades.
 Mathematicians and computational scientists have lately shown a strong interest in them as well because of the beautiful mathematics behind them.
 It is well known that the Navier-Stokes equations describe the motion of a fluid.
 When we consider the evolution of an incompressible isothermal mixture of two immiscible fluids, then phase separation will occur.
 This phenomenon is described by a diffuse interface model, which is also known as Cahn-Hilliard-Navier-Stokes (CHNS) system [see \cite{liu, gurtin, hohenberg1977theory}, for more details].
 Optimal Control problems for Navier-Stokes equations have been studied extensively for both the case of distributed control and boundary control.
 Motivated by the study of optimal control problems for single fluid flow and its application in various engineering fields, atmospheric sciences, etc, we are interested to study the optimal control problem for the binary mixture described by the CHNS system.
-Optimal control problems associated with the CHNS system have many applications where one is interested in influencing the phase separation process, such as in the separation of binary alloys, the formation of polymeric membranes, etc. The boundary control of the fluid can be implemented in various ways in terms of blowing and suction etc. However, real-life implementation of distributed control is many times challenging.
+Optimal control problems associated with the CHNS system have many applications where one is interested in influencing the phase separation process, such as in the separation of binary alloys, the formation of polymeric membranes, etc. The boundary control of the fluid can be implemented in various ways in terms of blowing and suction etc. However, real-life implementation of distributed control is many times jkmchallenging.
 Optimal control problems associated with the CHNS system have been studied by several authors during the last decades analytically as well as numerically.
 In this paper, we are interested in studying a boundary optimal control problems related to the CHNS system.
 Mathematically, boundary control problems are harder to deal with, specifically obtaining the optimality conditions, as higher regularity of the solution is often required.
 Also, the mathematical analysis becomes more challenging since the CHNS system is a highly nonlinear coupled system.
 To the best of our knowledge, most of the analytical work related to optimal control problems for the CHNS system is devoted to the case of distributed control.
 This work is the first contribution to the analytic study of the boundary control problem for the CHNS system.
+Throughout this paper, we assume $T$ is given finite final time and $\Omega$ is a bounded domain in $\mathbb{R}^2$ and $\Gamma$ is the sufficiently smooth boundary of $\Omega$ and $\Gamma'$ is an open subset of $\Gamma$.
+We set

 The system under consideration in this work is the following controlled CHNS system where control acts on the boundary of the Navier-Stokes equation as a time-dependent Dirichlet boundary condition: